-Before getting to the stage of what questions you should ask your development team, you should spend just as much time thinking of what questions your developer is likely to ask you.
-Initial calls will go much more smoothly, and your prospective client will be much more likely to take you seriously, if you have done research beforehand.
+Before sorting out what questions to ask your development team, you should spend just as much time considering what questions your developer is likely to ask you.
+If you do your research, initial calls should go much more smoothly, and your key client is much more likely to take you seriously.
 To that end, you should have at least a general idea of your priorities, timetable, and of course your budget.

 Finding your new Developer

-Even in the days of social networking, sometimes the best way to source information is by word of mouth.
-By seeking recommendations internally, from your colleagues or board members, you can sometimes find the perfect hire based on trust.
-If you don’t have anyone close to hand to ask, try asking third party service providers, such as your web designer, accountant or outsourced marketing team.
+Even in the days of social networking, the best way to source information is often word of mouth.
+By seeking recommendations internally, from your colleagues or board members, you can often find the perfect hire far more quickly.
+If you don’t have anyone close to hand to ask, try asking third party service providers.
+These might be your web designer, accountant, or even your outsourced HR.
 Failing that, you can always try Linkedin.
-Assuming you have a reasonably large contact list, it is unlikely that at least one of your contacts, or one of their contacts, won’t have used Magento and know of at least one reputable Magento developer you can use.
+Assuming you have a reasonably large contact list, it is likely that at least one of your contacts will be able to give you a lead on a reputable Magento expert to use.

 Networking via Industry (Magento) Events

 Another networking strategy worth utilising is attending Magento Events.
-Serious, experienced Magento developers are highly likely to attend these events.
-Aside from meeting potential new clients, they will want to learn about all the latest news of the platform, and what the most recent updates mean for their business.
+Serious, experienced Magento developers are very likely to attend these.
+Aside from meeting potential new clients, they will want to learn about all the latest news of the platform, and what recent updates mean for their business.
 In turn, as a relative novice, you might in the process learn something about the platform yourself.
-As we said earlier, the more you know about Magento, the more you will be able to specify what you want to your developer, hence the more likely you are to get what you want.
+As we said earlier, the more you know about Magento, the more you will be able to specify your needs.

 The Qualification Test: is your Developer Magento Certified?

-Having narrowed down your search to a short-list, one of the most important things to check is whether or not your developer is Magento certified.
-There are three different levels of certification, but they are guarantee the same thing: that the developer has performed rigorous examinations to determine they are proficient in the platform they specialise in.
-To find out if your developer is certified, either ask or look on their website – developers who have been awarded certification almost always have a badge — like the ones below — on their homepage.
+Having narrowed down to a short-list, one of the most important things to check is whether or not your developer is Magento certified.
+There are three different levels of Magento certifications, but all of them guarantee the same thing: that the developer has performed rigorous examinations to determine they are proficient in the platform.
+To find out if your developer is certified, either ask or look on their website – web developers who have been awarded certification almost always have a badge (like the ones below) on their homepage or landing pages.

 Agency vs. Freelance Developer

-By now, you will have probably assessed your needs well enough to know whether it’s an agency (i.e. development team) or a freelancer you require.
+By now, you should have a fair idea of whether it is an agency (i.e. development team) or a freelancer you need.
 For the most part, the decision will rest on the scale of the project: you won’t want to hire a single developer for a large project.
 Only an agency can provide the sort of resources required for a complex project, especially if it involves integrations with existing CRMs or shipping rules.

 Finding a Magento developer can be a struggle even at the least of times, so we hope we’ve made it easier for you.
 Try to remember though: as smoothly as your site may run after its completion, the likelihood is you will need help again in the future – whether with upgrades, patches, or a complete overhaul of the system.
 In looking for a Magento developer, taking a long-term view, building long-lasting relationships, will always pay off.